joker-b/botzo/_books/generations.md

 These photos share some of what I’ve seen over the past few years among local generations whose creative lives aim higher than the ready-made.

-<a class="btn btn--info btn--large" href="mailto:kevin+books@vumondo.com?subject=Please%20Keep%20Me%20Updated%20about%20%22Grafitti%20Generations&body=Let%20me%20know%20about%20updates%20on%20sale%20and%20availability%20of%20your%20book%20%22Grafitti%20Generations.%22%0A%0AThanks%21">Click Here to Receive Updates on Book and Print Availability</a>
+<a class="btn btn--info btn--large" href="mailto:kevin+books@vumondo.com?subject=Please%20Keep%20Me%20Updated%20about%20%22Grafitti%20Generations&body=Let%20me%20know%20about%20updates%20on%20sale%20and%20availability%20of%20your%20book%20%22Grafitti%20Generations.%22%0A%0AThanks%21">Click Here to Receive Updates on _Grafitti Generations_ Availability</a>

 First Printing, 2024<!-- <br/>ISBN: 9798881455224 -->